Ghana’s affordable, ecofriendly ‘rammed earth’ homes

 Next up for the team in Ghana is Hive Earth Studios, an associated business to create furnishings and home décor too.

 This article was originally published by Sustainability Times.
-ConstructAfrica published this article with permission.
+ConstructAfrica has re-published the article with permission.
 Please click here to read the original article.

 Add a comment